Pacific Rocky Intertidal Monitoring: Trends and Synthesis

 Long-Term Monitoring Surveys at Crook Point were established in 1985, and are done by Channel Islands National Park.
 Long-Term MARINe surveys currently target the following species: Chthamalus/Balanus (Acorn Barnacles), Mytilus (California Mussel), Silvetia (Golden Rockweed), and Endocladia (Turfweed).
 In addition, motile invertebrates, mussel size structure, and water temperature are monitored at this site.
 Click here to view Long-Term trends at this site.

-Biodiversity Surveys were done by University of California Santa Cruz in 2001.
+Biodiversity Surveys were done by University of California Santa Cruz in 2001 and 2012.
 The Biodiversity Survey grid encompasses one section that is approximately 30 meters (along shore) x 20 meters (seaward).
 Click here to view Biodiversity Survey findings at this site.

 For more information about Crook Point, please contact Dan Richards